Governor-General of Solomon Islands: Oath of office

 The oath of office of the governor-general is:

 "I, (name), do swear that I will well and truly serve His Majesty King Charles III, His Heirs and Successors, in the office of Governor-General of Solomon Islands.
 So help me God."

 Dismissal

-The governor-general may be dismissed by the monarch for "for misbehaviour or for such other cause as may be prescribed by Parliament", after an address from Parliament supported by at least two-thirds majority of all members of parliament.
+The governor-general may be dismissed by the monarch "for misbehaviour or for such other cause as may be prescribed by Parliament", after an address from Parliament supported by at least two-thirds majority of all members of parliament.

 If the office of governor-general becomes vacant, due to death or dismissal, the speaker of the National Parliament of Solomon Islands becomes acting governor-general until a new appointment is made.
 If the office of Speaker is vacant or unable to perform those functions, then the vice-regal duties are carried out by the Chief Justice.